Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 #### Milestone:
 - Keelvar's AI technology was validated as innovative and disruptive on a global scale.
 #### Recognition:
-- Named a Gartner Cool Vendor in Procurement and Sourcing Technology, a prestigious global recognition that validates their AI as "disruptive."
+- Named a Gartner Cool Vendor in Procurement and Sourcing Technology, a prestigious global recognition that validates their AI as disruptive.

 ### 2019: Innovation Leadership
 #### Milestone: